Zombie Land Saga

 Zombie Land Saga (ゾンビランドサガ, Zonbi Rando Saga) is an anime television series produced by MAPPA, Avex Pictures and Cygames.
 The series aired in Japan between October and December 2018.
 A second season titled Zombie Land Saga Revenge aired between April and June 2021.
-An anime film project has been announced.
-A manga adaptation that loosely follows the events of the anime, began serialization on Cygames' Cycomi website in October 2018; a spinoff series, titled Zombie Land Saga Sidestory: The First Zombie, started running in Ultra Jump magazine in May 2021.
+An anime film project, titled Zombie Land Saga: Yumeginga Paradise, was released in October 2025.
+A manga adaptation that loosely follows the events of the anime, ran on Cygames' Cycomi website from October 2018 to June 2021; a spinoff series which focused on Tae's exploits during her previous life, titled Zombie Land Saga Sidestory: The First Zombie, ran in Ultra Jump magazine from May 2021 to November 2022.

 Plot

 In the year 2008, high school student Sakura Minamoto is abruptly killed by a truck on the morning she plans to submit an idol application.
 Ten years later, Sakura, along with six "legendary" girls from various eras of Japan's history, are brought back as zombies by a man named Kotaro Tatsumi, who seeks to revitalize Saga Prefecture by putting together an all-zombie idol group that would become known as Franchouchou.